AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 1. Publish the file:
    1. File -> Share -> publish to web -> CSV
 1. Copy the URL to the published file.
-1. Go to the Generate Variations App.
+1. Go to Generate Variations.
 1. Open the Prompt Editor.
 1. Find **Adobe Target** audience in the metadata and replace the URL.